 One of Rye-ACT’s major goals is prevention, and Pasquale notes that, “prevention is most successful when the message is consistent across all sectors of the community.”
 For example, even the local businesses that sell alcohol need to get on board and send the same message as the police, the parents, the kids and the rest of the coalition community.
 In addition to prevention, the coalition will focus on reduction in substance abuse, delaying the onset of first substance use, and awareness for children and parents alike.

-Statistics show that youth ages 12-17 constitute approximately 11% of people who engage in binge drinking and 15% of illicit drug use in the United States.
+Statistics from this addiction centers cherry hill nj show that youth ages 12-17 constitute approximately 11% of people who engage in binge drinking and 15% of illicit drug use in the United States.
 In addition, 84% of the 4.6 million recent first-time users of alcohol were younger than 21, with an estimated 59.1% of first time users under the age of 18.
 Statistics also show that prevention efforts that integrate school, family, and community reduce substance abuse and can delay initial use by two years on average.

 While Rye-ACT is currently working on its mission statement, one of its major objectives for this school year is to engage more youth representatives.
 In July, Rye-ACT sent its first youth representative to an international youth conference that provides training and networking opportunities for nearly 500 student leaders around the country.
 “We need to get kids talking to other kids,” says Pasquale, noting that Pelham’s coalition (Pelham PACT) sends over a dozen students to youth training conferences each year.
 Pasquale believes that with a larger number of students involved in the coalition efforts, more kids will be empowered to “be themselves” and not feel pressure to partake in underage drug and alcohol use.